 I don’t want that for my kids.
 I don’t want my kids to thin the world is booooring.
 I don’t want my kids to think the world is wrong unless you’re American.
 I don’t want my kids to think that white people made all of the history.
 Mostly, I don’t want my kids to lose their enthusiasm for exploration or the curiosity about the differences between us because they have to sit through a lecture and map pointing.
 I want my children to understand that geography is an appreciation for the world and the people who live in it, ALL of the people!
 So how can we make geography fun for our children?
 Are there any games that teach geography?

 How to Make Geography Fun For All Ages!

-Evan-Moor Daily Geography Practice – I won’t say too much now because I have a full review coming soon, but these workbooks are great!
+Evan-Moor Daily Geography Practice – This workbook series is specatcular!
 Now, I’m not the biggest workbook fan but I do get that sometimes they’re wonderful tools, and that’s definitely the case here.
 One lesson a week, 2 questions a day.
 These books teach the basics of geography and present it in a child-friendly manner, even those who are reluctant writers.

 Take Off is a great game with a gigantic map!
 Players take off in a jet and follow various flight paths until they make it across the world, visiting many countries on their journey.
 This game is out of print and somewhat difficult to find, but I managed to score it for JUST 3 BUCKS at Goodwill a few weeks ago!

 Ravensburger’s 3D Puzzleball Globe has become a favorite of some of my kids.
 They like to time themselves to see if they can assemble it faster each time.
 They think they’re putting together a challenging puzzle and beating their siblings, I know they’re also getting a good dose of geography 😉 Read my review of the 3D Puzzleball Globe.

 Try the World is a bi-monthly subscription box that rocks our world!
 Each box brings us goodies from around the world, our most recent box was Sweden.
 You can watch us unbox the Sweden box here!
 If you like it, you can get a FREE BOX BY CLICKING HERE (just pay S&H*)